 "The network is the business’ circulatory system, pumping its life-sustaining data in a constant flow from consumer to partner to supplier and back," MacVittie says.
 "Without a fast, secure network, digital transformation becomes impossible, because it relies on apps that rely on services that rely on the network.”

-Several technologies are helping to shape network transformation, including software-defined networking (SDN) and on-demand network functions virtualization (NFV), laying the foundation for other disruptive technologies.
+Several technologies are helping to shape network transformation, including software-defined solutions and on-demand network functions virtualization (NFV), laying the foundation for other disruptive technologies.
 These next-gen networking technologies are especially important to the banking industry, which, like other industries, is looking to:

 “Network functions virtualization and software-defined networking will play increasingly large roles in the future of networking, converting what used to be specialized hardware or local virtual machines into software running in the cloud," wrote Craig Mathias, Principal at the Farpoint Group, in a recent article.
 "All management functions, including analytics, will reside in the cloud, providing full-function, extensible, manage-anywhere flexibility and unprecedented resilience and reliability.”